DanielMoscoso/100day_challenge/Readme.txt

 		-The snake's links are now shipped elsewhere on the screen, so the game can start from a clean screen every time.
-(This might not be the best way to tackle it since the turtle objects will be pilling up every time the game restarts)"
+(This might not be the best way to tackle it since the turtle objects will be pilling up every time the game restarts)" -The score is now being kept by saving it into a '.txt' file.
+So, even if the game is closed, it will always have the highest score.
+The file that contains the 'reading files' code has been modified to show the difference between 'absolute path' and 'relative path'.
 ===============================================================================